 His work manifests through PhotoIreland, which he founded in 2010 to stimulate a critical dialogue on Photography.
 He devises curatorial projects placing conversations in the public realm around visual culture, critical thinking.
 These include events (PhotoIreland Festival, Halftone Print Fair, arts residency How to Flatten a Mountain, and New Irish Works), a cultural hub (The Library Project: Ireland’s Art bookshop, host to a unique resource library of photobooks and a productive arts programme), publishing projects that distribute inexpensive access to local practices, research projects (Critical Academy: examining contemporary art practices).
 He works collaboratively with a growing network of organisations, noticeably through ambitious Creative Europe partnerships.

 During the Summer 2020 lockdown he launched the critical publication OVER Journal, now distributed globally.
-He also received the Arts Council of Ireland’s Visual Arts Bursary to deepen research on the broad historical and specific artistic context of Photography in Ireland, to curate an ambitious survey exhibition in PhotoIreland Festival 2022 and to publish a series of publications on the matter.
+He received the Arts Council of Ireland’s Visual Arts Bursary to deepen research on the broad historical and specific artistic context of Photography in Ireland, to curate an ambitious survey exhibition in PhotoIreland Festival 2022 and to publish a series of publications on the matter.